bbauska/Coursera-Bootstrap/readme.md

 As you know from history men are colorblind.

 We have very poor taste in colors.
-If you\'re married your wife will definitely remind you about it.
+If you&apos;re married your wife will definitely remind you about it.

-Let\'s go to the About Page and see what it looks like.
+Let&apos;s go to the About Page and see what it looks like.

 This is the About Page and in the About Page you can see the navbar with the correct color there and note the breadcrumb included in the About Us